 Use a specimen-exchanging rod to hold the specimen holder beneath the liquid nitrogen [1-TXT].
 Rapidly transfer the specimen holder to the pre-evacuation chamber of the cryo-SEM specimen chamber [2], and place the specimen holder on the cold stage after the air is fully evacuated [3].

 MED or CU: Talent uses a specimen-exchanging rod to hold the specimen holder beneath the liquid nitrogen.
-TEXT: Avoid exposing the specimen holder to air.
+TEXT: Minimize exposing the specimen holder to air.

 MED: Talent transfers the specimen holder to the pre-evacuation chamber of the cryo-SEM specimen chamber.